 Pre-listing inspections are done to make sure you know as a seller what items should be fixed prior to listing the property.
 The goal is to make the sale process as simple as possible and keep as much money in your pocket after the sale.
 The goal is to sell your home for as much as you can!

 This inspection determines the condition of the home and identifies needed repairs.
+The NAR feels the same way.

 After you have completed the recommended repairs you have chosen to do, you will provide your potential home buyer with a copy of the original inspection report and copies of receipts of any repairs you have made.